NETWAYS/foreman-training/installation/01_requirements.md

 An up-to-date version of Puppet 3.x is recommended while other versions will work.
 Puppet 4.x support is introduced with Foreman 1.12, supporting All-in-one and Filesystem-Hierarchy-Standard packaging standard.
+Puppet 5.x support was added with Foreman 1.16 in the same way.
 Puppet Enterprise is not supported, but can work with manual tweaking of the setup.

 Both versions of the central server in a Puppet environment are supported.
-If the All-in-on package of Puppet 4 is found it will use the Puppet Server, in all other cases it will setup Puppet Master using Apache and Passenger.
+If the All-in-on package of Puppet 4 or 5 is found it will use the Puppet Server, in all other cases it will setup Puppet Master using Apache and Passenger.

 Facter 1.x is supported, Facter 2.x is supported by requires at least Foreman 1.4.2.
 Support for structured